Peruvian prison massacres: Congressional inquiry

 The ensuing international outrage exerted enormous pressure on the Peruvian Government to establish an independent commission of inquiry.
 The Peruvian Congress quickly moved on to approve a special-mandated body in August 1986, but political negotiations regarding its composition dragged the appointment of its member for a whole year.
-Finally, in August 1987 the ad-hoc commission of inquiry’ configuration was agreed comprising 6 senators and 7 representatives.
-The 13 members-body was comprised by twelve men and one woman and its political outline assigned 6 seats for opposition parties and 7 for the Government party (APRA) and allies.
-However, the Chair was yielded to one opposition figure, Senator Rolando Ames Cobián.
-The Commission was granted 4 months to complete its probe and ultimately became deadlocked between two irreconcilable blocks: one supported by the opposition congressmen's that criticised the state’s response and one loyal to the regime, which wanted to avoid attributing responsibility for the abuses.
+Finally, in August 1987 the ad-hoc commission of inquiry's configuration was agreed consisting of six senators and seven representatives.
+The 13-member body comprised twelve men and one woman, with six seats assigned to opposition parties and seven to the Government party (APRA) and allies.
+However, the chair was yielded to one opposition figure, Senator Rolando Ames Cobián.
+The commission was granted 4 months to complete its probe and ultimately became deadlocked between two irreconcilable blocks: one supported by the opposition congressmen's that criticised the state's response and one loyal to the regime, which wanted to avoid attributing responsibility for the abuses.